cyclexit/notes/markdown-note.md

 |1|item1
 |2|item2

+Make sure that the line before the first line of the list is empty.
+Otherwise, you can not get a list on GitHub.

 ## Block
 Use a pair of ` ``` `. <br>
 You can specify the language after the first ` ``` `.
 For emxample: <br>